Dunmore House: Description

 The buildings are prominently located on a ridge line overlooking the Paterson River and Dunmore Bridge at Woodville, to the north and has sight line to other principal properties along the river alignment from Mindariba to Wallalong.

 It is an identifiable group of buildings from the north, south and eastern approaches to the site, and has a prominent stand of Giant cane marking the historical entry to the building group.

 Dunmore House and its site consists of four principal buildings forming four sides of a quadrangle in which a water cistern and old grapevine covered pergola are located along the centre line subtended between the vertical slab barn to the south and the two storey stone residence to the north.

 The main homestead is a large two storey residence which commenced construction in 1830 and was completed by 1833.
 It displays the symmetry of a classical Georgian (Regency) building.
 A flagged verandah enclosed in part extends around all four sides.
 Original columns replaced earlier this century by unsympathetic posts with Art Nouveau brackets detail.
 Sash windows and door openings have a raised stone surround.
-The interiors, consisting of four rooms on two levels, are largely intact featureing fine cedar joinery and an original cantilevered stone staircase off the central ground floor entrance hall.
+The interiors, consisting of four rooms on two levels, are largely intact featuring fine cedar joinery and an original cantilevered stone staircase off the central ground floor entrance hall.

 Forming a courtyard at the rear are two single storey stone outbuildings, which predate the main house, dating from the 1820s.
 The eastern outtbuilding was formerly a stable, with stone flagged flooring, and a wine cellar and larder.
 The western building formerly functioned as a bakehouse, bread oven, kitchen and laundry, with a workshop to the north.
 It is understood that the eastern building was the earliest of the stone outbuildings to be constructed, with the western building following; being utilised by the Langs as a temporary residence during the construction of the main residence.